Tim Boyle (businessman): Personal life

+Philanthropy

-In 2007, he and his wife Mary donated $5 million to the University of Oregon.
+In 2007, Boyle and his wife Mary donated $5 million to the University of Oregon.
 In 2016, he donated $10 million to the university's aquatic animal care facility.
-More recently the couple donated $10 million towards a biomedical data science initiative.
+In 2019, the couple donated $10 million towards a biomedical data science initiative.
 In 2020, due to the COVID-19 pandemic, Boyle reduced his own salary to $10,000 while maintaining the full salary and benefits of all his company's retail employees.

+In 2025, Boyle donated $10 million to University of Oregon for research including fish breeding and zebrafish genomics research.